 For example, paying almost $2,000 monthly for data entry and scheduling wouldn’t be beneficial.
 On the other hand, someone charging $10/hr may not provide services as advanced as you require, like sales or website maintenance.

 In essence, you shouldn’t always be on the lookout for the lowest pricing.

 Here are some factors to consider besides pricing:

 - Experience level

-When starting as a real estate agent or property manager, it wouldn’t hurt to seek out a generalist, as long as they have some experience in your area of need.
+When starting as a real estate agent or property manager, it wouldn’t hurt to seek out a generalist as long as they have some experience in your area of need.
 But as you go on, finding an expert in the kind of task you’re looking to outsource is recommended.
-Indeed, there’ll surely be a price tag to match; but you’ll certainly get commensurate ROI as the VA will be able to tick off advanced tasks and accelerate your growth.
+Indeed, there’ll surely be a price tag to match; but you’ll certainly get commensurate ROI as the VA can tick off advanced tasks and accelerate your growth.

 - Local or overseas

 US-based VAs usually charge higher fees.
 But does that mean offshore talents offer less quality?
 Absolutely not!

 There are awesome talents all over the world.
 Filipino and Indian-based workers typically charge less than in the US due to the exchange rate and lower cost of living.